Flight of the Hippogriff ride at Universal Studios Hollywood. Courtesy Universal Studios

-2. Buy your tickets online to save a few bucks; splurge on Universal Express admission to skip the lines
+2. Buy your tickets online to save a few bucks; splurge on Universal Express Pass admission to skip the lines

 Buying tickets online will save you a few dollars on each ticket.
 Ticket prices vary depending on the season and the day of the week you want to visit.
 Expect general admission tickets purchased online to cost in the range of $109–$129.

 Want to go all out?
-For a premium price, get the VIP Experience, starting at $350 per ticket, which provides unlimited express access to all rides, shows and attractions, an expanded expert guided tour of the studio (including areas where the tram tours do not go), a gourmet lunch and valet parking.
+For a premium price, get the VIP Experience, starting at $350 per ticket, which provides unlimited Express access to all rides, shows and attractions, an expanded expert guided tour of the studio (including areas where the tram tours do not go), a gourmet lunch and valet parking.

 3. Remember: This is not Disneyland

 Universal Studios Hollywood is different from Disneyland in several important ways that are worth keeping in mind.

 There is no add-on option here like Disneyland’s Genie+ or Lighting Lane Entrances.
 Unless you pay extra for the Universal Express option (mentioned in tip no. 2), you’ll spend considerable time standing in lines.
 There are few places to rest or sit in the shade.

-Also unlike Disneyland, all of the park’s attractions can be done in one day, especially if you fork over the money for a Universal Express ticket and early admission if you are a guest at a preferred hotel.
+Also unlike Disneyland, all of the park’s attractions can be done in one day, especially if you fork over the money for a Universal Express ticket.

 If your kids are younger than 10, consider an extra day at Disneyland rather than splurging on a day at Universal Studios just yet.
 Universal Studios has several fast and pitch-dark rides (with height restrictions) that may not work for younger kids.
 Tweens and teens who've been to Disneyland before may prefer Universal Studios.

-If you plan to visit both Disneyland and Universal Studios Hollywood on the same trip to Los Angeles, note that the parks are a solid hour's drive apart, or more, depending on traffic.
+If you plan to visit both Disneyland and Universal Studios Hollywood on the same trip to the Los Angeles area, note that the parks are a solid hour's drive apart, or much more, depending on traffic.

 (Want our best Disneyland tips?
 Try these on for size.)

 4. Download the Universal Studios Hollywood app

-The Universal Studios Hollywood app will provide you with a map, approximate wait times for rides and other helpful information.
+Before you go, download the Universal Studios Hollywood app, which will provide you with a map, approximate wait times for rides and other helpful information.